swiftlang/swift-evolution/proposals/0377-parameter-ownership-modifiers.md

   and we could remove the underscores to make these simply `shared` and `owned`.
-These names refer to the way a borrowed parameter receives a "shared" borrow (as opposed to the "exclusive" borrow on an `inout` parameter), whereas a taken parameter becomes "owned" by the callee. found that the "shared" versus "exclusive" language for discussing borrows, while technically correct, is unnecessarily confusing for explaining the model.
+These names refer to the way a borrowed parameter receives a "shared" borrow (as opposed to the "exclusive" borrow on an `inout` parameter), whereas a consumed parameter becomes "owned" by the callee. found that the "shared" versus "exclusive" language for discussing borrows, while technically correct, is unnecessarily confusing for explaining the model.
 - A previous pitch used the names `nonconsuming` and `consuming`.
-The current implementation also uses `__consuming func` to notate a method that takes ownership of its `self` parameter.
+The current implementation also uses `__consuming func` to notate a method that takes ownership of its `self` parameter. `consuming` parallels `mutating` as a method modifier for a method that consumes `self`, but we like the imperative form `consume` for parameter modifiers as a parallel with the `consume` operator in callers.

-The names `take` and `borrow` arose during [the first review of SE-0366](https://forums.swift.org/t/se-0366-move-function-use-after-move-diagnostic/59202).
+- The first reviewed revision used `take` instead of `consume`.
+Along with `borrow`, `take` arose during [the first review of SE-0366](https://forums.swift.org/t/se-0366-move-function-use-after-move-diagnostic/59202).
+  These names also work well as names for operators that explicitly transfer ownership of a variable or borrow it in place.
+However, reviewers observed that `take` is possibly confusing, since it conflicts with colloquial discussion of function calls "taking their arguments". `consume` reads about as well while being more specific.
+- Reviewers offered `use`, `own`, or `sink` as alternatives to `consume`.

-These names also work well as names for operators that explicitly transfer ownership of a variable or borrow it in place, discussed below as the `take` and `borrow` operators under Related Directions.
-We think it is helpful to align the naming of those operators with the naming of these parameter modifiers, since it helps reinforce the relationship between the calling conventions and the expression operators: to explicitly transfer ownership of an argument in a call site to a parameter in a function, use `foo(take x)` at the call site, and use `func foo(_: take T)` in the function declaration.
+We think it is helpful to align the naming of these parameter modifiers with the corresponding `consume` and `borrow` operators (discussed below under Future Directions), since it helps reinforce the relationship between the calling conventions and the expression operators: to explicitly transfer ownership of an argument in a call site to a parameter in a function, use `foo(consume x)` at the call site, and use `func foo(_: consume T)` in the function declaration.
+Similarly, to explicitly pass an argument by borrow without copying, use `foo(borrow x)` at the call site, and `func foo(_: borrow T)` in the function declaration.

+Some review discussion explored the possibility of using different verb forms for the various roles; since we're already using `consuming func` and `borrowing func` as the modifiers for the `self` parameter, we could also conjugate the parameter modifiers so you write `foo(x: borrowed T)` or `bar(x: consumed T)`, while still using `foo(borrow x)` and `bar(consume x)` as the call-site operators.

 ### Effect on call sites and uses of the parameter

-This proposal designs the `take` and `borrow` modifiers to have minimal source impact when applied to parameters, on the expectation that, in typical Swift code that isn't using move-only types or other copy-controlling features, adjusting the convention is a useful optimization on its own without otherwise
+This proposal designs the `consume` and `borrow` modifiers to have minimal source impact when applied to parameters, on the expectation that, in typical Swift code that isn't using move-only types or other copy-controlling features, adjusting the convention is a useful optimization on its own without otherwise